XpertAI: uncovering regression model strategies for sub-manifolds: Discussion and Conclusions

-While we have demonstrated that our method can work alongside various explanation techniques, in particular, gradient-based techniques such as Integrated Gradients, or propagation-based techniques such as LRP, it is necessary for the latter to structurally disentangle the range experts.
-While we have proposed for this later step a surrogate modeling approach, these surrogates need to be carefully trained and regularized to maintain the original model's prediction output as well as its prediction strategy.
+We have demonstrated that our method can work alongside various explanation techniques, in particular, gradient-based techniques such as Integrated Gradients, or propagation-based techniques such as LRP.
+While this enables a seamless integration into existing explanation pipelines our approach naturally inherits potential shortcomings of these methods.
+Furthermore, it is necessary for propagation-based techniques to structurally disentangle the range experts.
+While we have proposed a surrogate modeling approach for this step, these surrogates need to be carefully trained and regularized to maintain the original model's prediction output as well as its prediction strategy.
+Also, retraining implies additional computational cost.
 Hybrid approaches, with the top layers handled by perturbation-based techniques and the lower layers with propagation, may eliminate the need for structural disentanglement while at the same time retaining high accuracy and computational efficiency.
+Enhanced approaches, inspired by model distillation or formally equivalent neural networks, could also be considered.

 Overall, our work has highlighted the need to precisely formulate ``what to explain'' (the explanandum) and proposed a practical and flexible solution in the context of regression.
-The MoE idea our method relies on, however, is more general, and our framework could be extended in the future to other decomposition of the predicted output, e.g.\ for structured output tasks such as time series prediction.
+The MoE idea our method builds upon, however, is more general, and our framework could be extended in the future to other decomposition of the predicted output, e.g.\ for structured output tasks such as time series prediction.
+Additional future work could furthermore focus on automating the optimal number of experts in a data-driven way.
+While we have shown that for sufficiently populated ranges of the output adding more experts improves contextualization, there certainly are limitations arising from data availability and computational constraints.
+Lastly, the application and evaluation to more complex models, such as regression foundation models \cite{hollmann2025accurate}, should be considered in the future.

-\textbf{Impact statement:} This paper presents work whose goal is to advance the field of Machine Learning.
-There are many potential societal consequences of our work, none of which we feel must be specifically highlighted here.
+This work was partly funded by the German Ministry for Education and Research [01IS24087C, 01IS14013A-E, 01GQ1115, 01GQ0850, 01IS18056A, 01IS18025A, and 01IS18037A], the German Research Foundation as Math+: Berlin Mathematics Research Center [EXC2046/1, project-ID: 390685689], the Investitionsbank Berlin [10174498 ProFIT program], and the European Union’s Horizon 2020 Research and Innovation program under grant [965221].
+Furthermore, Klaus-Robert Müller was partly supported by the Institute of Information and Communications Technology Planning and Evaluation grants funded by the Korean Government [2019-0-00079].
+Our gratitude extends to Jonas Lederer, Pattarawat Chormai and Stefan Blücher for their invaluable comments and feedback that have contributed to enhancing the quality of the manuscript.